3 die, one hospitalised after consuming liquor in UP | Law-Order

 - India

-Three people died and one was taken seriously ill after consuming liquor in Uttar Pradesh's Kannauj district, police said on Monday.
+Three people died and one was taken seriously ill after consuming liquor here in a village, police said on Monday.

-The wife of one of the deceased accused two persons of poisoning the liquor and a youth has been taken into custody for questioning, they said.
+The wife of one of the deceased accused two persons of poisoning the liquor and a man has been taken into custody for questioning, they said.

-After receiving information on Saturday, Superintendent of Police (SP) Prashant Verma reached the spot and spoke to the villagers, the police said.
+After receiving information on Saturday, Superintendent of Police (SP) Prashant Verma had visited the spot and spoken to the villagers, the police said.

-The villagers told police that one Amit (30) along with his father Jaskaran, uncle Rakesh and another person consumed liquor purchased from a nearby shop on Saturday, they said.
+The villagers told police that one Amit (30) along with his father Jaskaran, uncle Rakesh, and another man had consumed liquor purchased from a nearby shop on Saturday, police said.

 Amit's condition deteriorated soon after and his family members took him to a local hospital.
 From there he was referred to the Saifai Medical College, where he later died, they added.